MyNorthland

 Consult your financial aid award for information on your award package for each school year.
 You must complete all required forms and submissions to receive financial aid disbursements.

-The work-study portion of your financial aid is NOT included on the bill as you have to earn this to receive it.
-If you would like a portion of your work earnings assigned from your paycheck directly to your account, please complete the Direct Deposit/Campus Work Earnings Form and mark the percentage you wish to receive.
+The work-study portion of your financial aid is NOT included on the bill, as you have to earn this to receive it.
+If you would like a portion of your work earnings assigned from your paycheck directly to your account, you can complete a campus earnings form on the payroll portal.
 You will need to complete a Federal I-9 form before beginning any employment with Northland College.
 To complete this form you will need to bring a Social Security card, passport, birth certificate, or other acceptable documents.
 View the complete list of acceptable documents.
 You will need one document from list A or one each from lists B and C. Actual document(s) are required, not just a photo.

 Refund Student Account